-- 3. Distribute the two personal reference forms and ask for them to be returned to the Admissions office (printable versions of the forms are available on the Internet or can be completed online). - 4.
+- 3. Distribute the two personal reference forms and ask for them to be returned to the Admissions office.
+These references can be completed online or by using the printable versions of the forms found on the college's website. - 4.
 Include the non-refundable application fee.